 Another thing to consider when deciding on a printer is whether or not it has a borderless setting.
 This can be used when printing patterned paper, and you don't want that white border around the edges of the paper.
 The borderless setting is optional.
 Keep in mind that most of the pages of Memorable Journals are designed to be used for the normal setting (NOT borderless).
 You can use the borderless setting for the pages with the patterns.

 I tend to use 24 lb paper which is slightly thicker than the regular printer paper (that you find in copy machines) which is 20 lb.
-This 24 lb paper is great if you do mostly writing in your journals.
+This 24 lb paper is great and very versatile.
+Since I make so many journals, I wait for a coupon and buy this paper by the carton!

-Sometimes I use 28 lb paper if I plan to use dark markers, the design will use lots of ink, or if it's for a coloring page.
-Also this 28 lb paper is heavy enough for your photos and mementoes.
-(My FAVORITE is from Staples for the quality and price.)
-This is what Staples has to say about this paper: "This inkjet & laser paper is also acid-free paper so printed documents will last longer.
+This is what Staples has to say about the above 24# and 28# paper: "This inkjet & laser paper is also acid-free paper so printed documents will last longer.
 FSC Certification assures users that this paper is environmentally appropriate, and the Rainforest Alliance has also endorsed it."
-This paper is also available in the lighter 24 lb version.

 24 lb paper is lighter.

 Cardstock is nice to have on hand for the covers of the journals.
 Can also be used for journal cards.
 Here's what I like to use, also from Staples.
 It is 110 lb paper.